oist/optinist/README.md

 ## Using GUI
 ### Workflow
-- OptiNiSt can make analysis pipelines through connecting nodes and run on GUI.
-There are many analysis flow combinations.
-It selects nodes and connect edges to create pipelne flow.
+- OptiNiSt allows you to make your analysis pipelines by graph style using nodes and edges on GUI.
+Parameters for each analysis are easily changeable.
 <p align="center">
   <img width="400px" src="docs/_static/workflow/whole.png" alt="workflow" />
 </p>